tamasviktorkrizsan/web-muanyag-nagyker-backend/README.md

   - Node
   - XAMPP (or equivalent for MySQL service provider)
-  - Postman (or equivalent for making http requests)
+  - OPTIONAL: Postman (or equivalent for making http requests)

 2. Clone this repostiory to your local drive and open a terminal window in your local git folder and install the dependencies.